Beat the heat

 How you can beat the heat

 We know just how tricky it can be to stay hydrated in the summer.
 Between dashing to the office, gym, or school pick-up, you could find yourself feeling faint if you’ve not remembered to cool down with a cold drink.
-Here are some tips for keeping your cool while travelling by train this summer:
+That’s why we’ve come up with some tips for keeping your cool while travelling by train this summer:

 - Don’t board a train if you feel unwell